rehan1124/Robot-Framework/README.md

 * Run tests with command `robot -d Reports tests`.
 This will create a new directory `Reports` where output files will be stored.

+* Framework supports taking screenshot for each and every step using `Take Screenshot` keyword.
+Image file is attached to relevant step automatically in `Reports` file.